 Despite the importance of his discoveries (it can be argued that he was the inventor of electrical communications) he received little credit, supposedly because of the factional dispute in the Royal Society, and the dominance of Newtonianism.
 John Desaguliers was far more famous than Gray, and many of the discoveries became attached to the Desaguliers’ name by virtue of his flamboyant demonstrations.
 By the time Gray’s priority was publicly recognised, experiments in electricity had moved on and people were interested more in the spectacular feats by Benjamin Franklin and others in capturing lightning in their Leyden Jars.
 So Gray’s discoveries tended to look trivial, and for this reason, some historians tend to overlook his work.

-At yovisto you can learn how to transmit electricity even without any wire simply through the air.
+At yovisto academic video search you can learn how to transmit electricity even without any wire simply through the air.
 Eric Giler wants to untangle our wired lives with cable-free electric power.

 References and further Reading: